paalamugan/cms-blog/README.md

 *Alternative*

-- If you have docker machine, run below command to start a mongodb start
+- If you have docker machine, run below command to start a mongodb server
 ```shell
 docker-compose up -d
 ```